HONGBAEKIM/42berlin_piscine/README.md

 All the information was from the intranet. https://signin.intra.42.fr/users/sign_in
-I was just curious and
+I was just curious and I was bored.

 # Who get selected from piscine berlin42 in 2022